Dapiya/AI-VIS/README.md

 git clone github.com/Dapiya/AI-VIS.git
 ```

+2. Install corresponding version of PyTorch from [PyTorch website](https://pytorch.org/)

-2. Install the requirements (python 3.10/11, support for 3.12 is not guaranteed)
+3. Install the requirements (python 3.10/11, support for 3.12 is not guaranteed)

 ```bash
 pip install -r requirements.txt
 ```

-3. Download the weights and place in ./aivis/weights
+4. Download the weights and place in ./aivis/weights
 (see table above for links)

-4. (Optional) Download data from [AWS](https://noaa-himawari9.s3.amazonaws.com/index.html#AHI-L1b-Target/) and place in ./aivis/test_data/HIMAWARI
+5. (Optional) Download data from [AWS](https://noaa-himawari9.s3.amazonaws.com/index.html#AHI-L1b-Target/) and place in ./aivis/test_data/HIMAWARI

     Channels 8, 9, 10, 11, 13, 15, 16 are needed

 Note: The package already includes a sample of data.
 If you want to test with anything else, replace it with the data you downloaded.

-5. Run the inference script
+6. Run the inference script

 ```bash
 python test_aivis.py [--upscale] [--half-precision]